 I would definitely recommend giving the webcomic a chance.
 If it turns out the art style is not your thing, however, that’s totally fine.
 You can simply wait for the story to be transformed into Murata’s gorgeous drawings.

-After starting the webcomic in 2009, ONE published a lot of extra chapters were published when meeting with unexpected success.
+After starting the webcomic in 2009, ONE published a lot of chapters and reached unexpected success.
 Recognition does not pay the bills, however, so ONE went on hiatus to get a real job the year after.

 Realizing soon after that the regular office life was not for him, he decided to give himself one year to try and make it as a manga artist.
 It was around this time that he was contacted by Yusuke Murata, who was a big fan of the webcomic.